Conexiom Voices: VP of Software Development Will Anderson Explains ML and AI in a Way Non-Techies Understand

 If that label is in a different language, it’s no different than the many variations just described.
 That’s how Conexiom processes documents in many languages.Everything is built off a relative reference label.

-Why is sales order automation an easy solution to implement enterprise-wide?
+Why is trade document automation an easy solution to implement enterprise-wide?

 We do that without asking questions about the technical fields and the difficulty around them.
 That’s why we can onboard clients so quickly.